 Since 2018, New Mexico has been led by Governor Michelle Lujan Grisham and Lieutenant Governor Howie Morales, both of the Democratic Party.

-In April 2019, in response to a court order, New Mexico increased teacher salaries, funded an extended school year, expanded prekindergarten childhood education programs, and developed a budget formula to deliver more funding to schools serving at-risk and low-income students.
+In April 2019, in response to a court ruling, New Mexico increased teacher salaries, funded an extended school year, expanded prekindergarten childhood education programs, and developed a budget formula for delivering more funding to schools that serve at-risk and low-income students.

-In September 2019, New Mexico announced a plan to make tuition at its public colleges and universities free for all state residents, regardless of family income.
+In September 2019, New Mexico announced a plan to make tuition free at its public colleges and universities for all state residents.

-As of 2019, the Los Alamos National Laboratory accounts for 24,000 direct and indirect jobs and over $3 billion in annual federal investment.
+As of 2019, the Los Alamos National Laboratory accounted for 24,000 direct and indirect jobs and over $3 billion in annual federal investment.

-Data from 2019 found 207 bridges and more than 3,822 miles of highway in less than subpar condition in New Mexico.
+Data from 2019 found 207 bridges and more than 3,822 miles of highway in less than subpar condition in New Mexico, resulting in longer commute times and higher vehicle maintenance costs.

 In 2019, New Mexico was the first U.S. state to decriminalize possession of drug paraphernalia.